The Extreme Machine

-Backing it up is the Seagate IronWolf 10TB hard drive, this is the largest capacity this series comes in.
+Backing it up is the Seagate IronWolf 10TB hard drive (there's also a 12TB version if you're interested).
 Although it's designed for 24/7 use in a NAS, it will make for an excellent secondary storage device in our extreme machine.

 Meanwhile, headphones at a reasonable price don't get much better than the Sennheiser Momentum 2.0 unless you're going to spend hundreds or thousands more.
 Frankly, if you require better audio quality than these can provide, you probably already know what you're looking for.

 Between the number of possible keyboard and mouse combinations in the high-end price range, and the various uses you could be making of this system it's virtually impossible to recommend a single component.
 Remember we have dedicated buying sections for keyboards and mice in TechSpot's Best Of section.

 Of note on the premium segment, we still swear by the Das Keyboard if you want a pro-looking peripheral.
 Either the Das 4 or Prime 13 with brown switches are really good choices for most.
 The Code Keyboard is arguably Das' closest competitor, and for a tad less money we'd check out our Enthusiast's PC pick, the Cooler Master MasterKeys L. All things considered, the best gaming keyboard for most is Corsair's K70 RGB Rapidfire with Cherry MX Speed switches.